Your browser version is not updated, please update it.

 • to ensure better management of the topic, responsibility for the Group’s IT security has been assigned to a Chief Information Security Officer (CISO).

 In order to ensure business continuity for the management of crises following sector-wide incidents, company-related incidents or extensive catastrophes affecting the Group, Poste Italiane has defined and implemented a business continuity plan based on an appropriate identification of the most critical systems, the potential threats to them and the countermeasures to be adopted.
 This plan must, therefore, describe the criteria, procedures, technical and organisational measures and instruments adopted for emergency management (Contingency Plan) and for the recovery of the operating conditions prior to a damaging event (Disaster Recovery) in compliance with the Service Level Agreements (SLAs) agreed with internal customers.
-To ensure its efficacy over time, the business continuity plan is tested and updated periodically (at -35% leaks or data breaches compared to 2020 page 350 least every six months) and against relevant organisational, technological and infrastructural innovations or, in general, in any situation capable of generating new risks.
+To ensure its efficacy over time, the business continuity plan is tested and updated periodically and against relevant organisational, technological and infrastructural innovations or, in general, in any situation capable of generating new risks.

 Personal Data Protection

-In this regard, Poste Italiane has issued a Company Policy on Personal Data Protection and Privacy Guidelines and a Personal Data Protection Management System, introduced with the aim of ensuring uniform data management across the Group.
-In particular, the Guidelines define the company privacy model and implement the principles of Privacy by Design and Privacy by Default; these principles firstly enforce respect for suitable data protection measures from the very beginning of the design process of products/services and information systems and secondly guarantee compliance with privacy regulations as standard in all data collection and processing procedures.
+In this context, Poste Italiane has drawn up a Corporate Policy on Personal Data Protection and Privacy Guidelines and a Personal Data Protection Management System.
+The latter was introduced with the aim of ensuring uniform data management across the Group.
+The Guideline defines the corporate privacy model and implements the principles of Privacy by Design and Privacy by Default, underlining the Company's obligation to ensure adequate protection of personal data right from the design of products/services and IT systems, as well as ensuring compliance with privacy legislation in the predefined data collection and processing processes.
+Poste Italiane is also committed to ensuring proper management of data protection risks, by carrying out the periodic management review process at the Group level.

 Poste Italiane identifies for the entire Group the figure of the Data Protection Officer, a privacy expert who assumes responsibility for supervising compliance with the regulations on the protection of personal data by the data controller, as provided for by the GDPR, and who also ensures the drive towards continuous improvement.